-The invention, in another form thereof, is directed to a system for use with an object having a first side and a second side disposed generally opposite one another.
-The system includes, in combination, a laser shock peening apparatus and a controller to selectively control the laser shock peening apparatus.
-The controller is configured to direct the laser shock peening apparatus to laser shock peen the object to cause at least one set of laterally offset shockwaves to develop simultaneously at different ones of the first and second sides of the object and subsequently interact with one another within the object.
+The invention, in another form thereof, is directed to a method for use with an object having a first side and a second side generally opposing one another.
+The method involves operating a laser shock processor to laser shock process the object in a manner sufficient to cause at least one set of laterally offset shockwaves to develop simultaneously at different ones of the first and second sides of the object and subsequently interact with one another within the object.

-In one form, the controller is configured further to direct the laser shock peening apparatus to simultaneously form a set of laterally offset laser shock peened surfaces on different ones of the first and second sides of the object.
+In one form, the laser shock processor is operated to simultaneously form a set of laterally offset laser shock processed surfaces on different ones of the first and second sides of the object.

-The invention, in another form thereof, is directed to a system for use with an object having a first side and a second side disposed generally opposite one another.
-The system includes, in combination, a laser shock peening apparatus and a controller to selectively control the laser shock peening apparatus.
-The controller is configured to direct the laser shock peening apparatus to simultaneously laser shock peen the object at the first and second sides thereof to form first and second laser shock peened surfaces at the first and second sides of the object, respectively, wherein the first and second laser shock peened surfaces have a lateral displacement therebetween.
+The invention, in another form thereof, is directed to a method for use with an object having a first side and a second side disposed generally opposite one another.
+The method involves simultaneously laser shock peening the object at the first and second sides thereof to form first and second laser shock peened surfaces at the first and second sides of the object, respectively, wherein the first and second laser shock peened surfaces have a lateral displacement therebetween.